 Nicer error reporting

 We all can do nothing but accept the fact that errors will occur.
-And in contrast to many other languages, it’s very hard not to notice and deal with this reality when using Rust: As it doesn’t have exceptions, all possible error states are often encoded in the return types of functions.
+In contrast to many other languages, it’s very hard not to notice and deal with this reality when using Rust because it doesn’t have exceptions.
+All possible error states are often encoded in the return types of functions.

 Results